Honkin' Down the Highway

 "Honkin' Down the Highway" is a song by American rock band the Beach Boys from their 1977 album The Beach Boys Love You.
 It was written by Brian Wilson and sung by Al Jardine.
-The lyrics describe a man driving to a woman, at her father's behest, for an engagement that the narrator states will conclude with himself "Takin' one little inch at a time, now / 'Til we're feelin' fine, now".
+The lyrics describe a man driving to a woman, at her family's behest, for an engagement that the narrator states will conclude with their "Takin' one little inch at a time, now / 'Til we're feelin' fine, now".

 Background and recording

 Asked if the song was influenced by country music, Wilson responded, "It was to a certain degree – but just to a certain degree though.
 I remember when I wrote that I was thinkin' 'truckin' down the highway' – just some kind of a country western kind of an idea.
 The actual song itself wasn't that country though."

 The song was originally going to be sung by touring musician Billy Hinsche.
 Hinsche later said that Eugene Landy had convinced Wilson to discard the lead vocal that Hinsche had recorded.

 Engineer Earle Mankey recalled that Wizzard frontman Roy Wood contributed to the recording.

 An edited version appeared on the 1991 CD reissue of The Beach Boys Love You, in which the drum intro is cut off.